Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr. Sam Altman.
 Photo: AP

-The letter argues that the firing of Sam Altman is detrimental to all the work that has been done, undermining the company’s mission and operations.
-The dismissal of Mr. Altman demonstrates that the current board is not capable of overseeing OpenAI.
+The letter argues that the firing of Mr. Sam Altman is detrimental to all the work being done, weakening the company’s mission and operations.
+Mr. Altman’s dismissal demonstrates the current board’s inability to oversee OpenAI.
 “Microsoft has assured us that all OpenAI employees will have positions at the new subsidiary if we join them.
-We believe the best path forward is for the board to step down and appoint a board of directors capable of leading the company to sustainable development,” the letter states.
+We believe the best path forward is for the board to resign and appoint a board of directors capable of leading the company to sustainable development,” the letter states.

-Notably, among the signatories of the open letter is Ilya Sutskever - OpenAI's chief scientist and also a member of OpenAI's four-person board of directors.
+Notably, among the signatories of the open letter is Mr. Ilya Sutskever - chief scientist of OpenAI and also a member of OpenAI's four-person board of directors.

-Altman was abruptly fired from OpenAI last weekend, after the board of directors announced that they no longer had confidence in the CEO’s ability to continue leading OpenAI.
-After a week of negotiations with OpenAI, now a major Microsoft partner, about bringing Altman back to the company, Microsoft CEO Satya Nadella officially announced that both Sam Altman and Greg Brockman would join Microsoft’s newly formed Advanced AI Research Group.
+Altman was abruptly fired by OpenAI last weekend, after the board of directors announced that they no longer had confidence in the CEO's ability to continue leading OpenAI.
+After a week of negotiations with OpenAI, now a major Microsoft partner, about the possibility of bringing Altman back to the company, Microsoft CEO Satya Nadella officially announced that both Sam Altman and Greg Brockman will join Microsoft's newly formed advanced AI research group.

 OpenAI. Ảnh: Reuters